Submission Track & Session Proposals: January 8th, 2022

-In 2016 the XIII edition of I3M is held in Cyprus renovating the opportunity to have
+In 2022, the 19th Edition of I3M is held in Rome providing the opportunity to have

 European Modelling & Simulation Symposium - EMSS

-therefore the Symposium is a really International meeting involving world experts in the area; EMSS last editions was held in Bergeggi
+therefore the Symposium is a really International meeting involving world experts in the area; EMSS last editions were held

 Budapest, Delft (2003, 1993), Dresden (2002, 1992), Hamburg, Erlangen (1999,1995), Notthingham, Passau, Genoa, Istanbul, Ghent (1991,1990) and